Middleton Stuart Elliott: Biography

 In mid-1911, Elliott was ordered to USS Utah (BB-31), transferring to USS Florida (BB-30).
 While on Florida, he participated as a Surgeon in the intervention at Vera Cruz, Mexico.
 On April 21, 1914, he quickly established a base hospital and supervised the removal of the wounded and field station operations until the city's capture the next day.
 For his "distinguished conduct in battle" on this occasion, he was awarded the Medal of Honor.
 That summer, he reported for shore duty at the Navy Recruiting Station in New York City.
 While on recruiting duty in August 1916, he was promoted to Medical Inspector with the corresponding rank of commander.
 During World War I, he commanded the Naval Hospital and Supply Depot at Cañacao Bay, Philippines.
 In January 1918, Elliott was promoted Medical Director with the corresponding rank of captain.
 Returning to Washington D.C. in December 1919, he assumed command of the Naval Hospital.

 In April 1923, Elliott served at the Mare Island Navy Yard, Vallejo, California, followed by a tour at the Puget Sound Navy Yard, Bremerton, Washington.
 In June 1927, he was promoted to rear admiral, which made him the first medical officer in the United States Navy to reach the rank of admiral.
 In June 1929, he became the District Medical Officer for the Eleventh Naval District based in San Diego, California.
 Returning to Washington, D.C. three years later, he served on the Naval Retirement Board observing Medical and Naval Exams.
 Remaining in the area during the last quarter of 1933, he became an inspector at the Medical Department Activities section within the Bureau of Medicine and Surgery.
 In January 1935, Elliott became the president of the Naval Retirement Board.
 In December, he was appointed as the Inspector of Medical Department Activities for the Eleventh, Twelve, Thirteenth, and Fourteenth Naval Districts.
 In November 1936, he retired and was placed on the retired list.
 During World War II, he was briefly recalled to active duty in February 1942, was promoted to vice admiral, and then was placed back on the retired list with his promoted rank.
-Elliott died on October 29, 1952, and is buried at Fort Rosecrans National Cemetery, San Diego, California.
+Elliott suffered a cerebral hemorrhage on October 20, 1952 and died on October 29, 1952 in the hospital at the Sawtelle Veterans facility in West Los Angeles, California.
+He is buried at Fort Rosecrans National Cemetery, San Diego, California.

+Elliott was a fellow of the American College of Surgeons.
 In 2004, the elementary school at the Marine Corps Base Beaufort, South Carolina, was named in his honor.